-A passionate, consummate voice teacher and coach, Vernon has taught professional performers and aspiring singers in New York, Los Angeles, London, Holland, France, South Africa as well as San Francisco.
+A passionate, consummate voice teacher, coach and musical director, Vernon has taught professional performers and aspiring singers in New York, Los Angeles, London, Holland, France, South Africa as well as San Francisco.

 Performing Artist Vernon Bush Opens His Mouth and Blows Minds

 Jonathan Fields, host of the Good Life Project writes:

 Vernon Bush grew up in the church, but he had a secret…

 He could sing, really sing, but he was scared to tell anyone else.
 Even his parents were in the dark.
 So he made himself a deal.
 If his voice was still in hiding when he turned 13, he’d let it out.

 The years passed and Vernon finally hit his 13th birthday.
 It was time to go public.
 When the head of his church asked if anyone wanted to take the solo, Vernon stepped up.
 People were surprised, who was this unassuming kid to take the lead?

 But when he opened his mouth in front of the church and, for the first time ever, let his voice out, jaws dropped and time stood still.